Baked Vidalia Onions

 If you love using Vidalia Onions, you’re going to love this recipe.
 With my first delicious bite of these tender, soft, flavorful, baked onions I wondered why I didn’t think of doing this before now.
 It was a “what took you so long to try this” moment.

 The really great thing about this recipe is you can make as little or as many as you want.
 The reason for that is each onion is filled with the same amount of ingredients, then baked all together.
 To start the recipe I picked a baking dish that would accommodate two Vidalia’s comfortably.

-Baked Vidalia Onions…flavorful, tender and soft, this dish is a great accompaniment to any meat you make on the grill or in the oven this summer.
-They’re definitely a game changer and keeper, Enjoy!
+Baked Vidalia Onions…flavorful, tender and soft, this dish is a great accompaniment to any meat you make on the grill or in the oven during the Summer or Winter.
+They’re definitely a game changer and a keeper, Enjoy!

 Baked Vidalia Onions

 - 1/4 Teaspoon pepper

 - Vidalia Onions, as many as you want to bake

 - 1 Tablespoon grated Parmesan Cheese for each onion.